jotform/jotform-api-csharp/README.md

     }
 }

-Get latest submissions of the user
+Get submissions of the latest form

 using System;
 using System.Collections.Generic;